Our Production Process

 In denim fabric, only the warp yarn is being dyed.
 For dying the warp yarn, our weaving partner uses their unique patented technology called SmartIndigo.
 It is the most sustainable way to dye denim because it completely skips the use of chemicals, causes zero environmental burdens and health hazards and only discharges oxygen.

 Any woven fabric consists of a warp (longitudinal) and a weft (lateral) yarn.
 Working with our Italian denim mill we are using their existing warp yarn with post-consumer recycled cotton in combination with the HNST weft yarn, leading to the creation of the HNST fabric containing 56% recycled cotton, 23% Greek cotton and 21% Tencel®.

 Sewn to last

 Expert seamstresses in Portugal are dedicated to transforming the recycled denim fabric into HNST jeans.
 We have deliberately chosen for a European confection partner in order to guarantee the best working and safety conditions for the people behind our HNST jeans.

 Conventional denim washing has a very high impact on the environment and workers because the process removes the indigo dye from the fabric with quite aggressive techniques.
 At HNST, we use three certified ecological washing methods: laser, ozone and enzyme washing.
-Doing this, we reduce the water footprint of our washings from 100 to only 10 liters per jeans while using zero toxic chemicals.
+Doing this, we reduce the water footprint of our washings from 100 to only 10 liters per jeans while using no unnecessary chemicals.

 Circular customer service